Measurement Specification Guideline – How to Measure A Garment

 Urban Purple – Clothing Designer and Garment Manufacturer

-A garment measurement sheet is not an excel sheet used for reports or checking statistics.
-This has a lot of significance.
-A garment measurement chart is the most important document for producing your collection.
-Any deviation in the numbers in the spec sheet may cause a loss of hundreds of dollars.
-So rely on the best pattern designers during the development of the garment specification sheet.
-Students and technical designers must spend time researching how to make a spec sheet.
-Because this is the most important operation specification in the apparel industry.
-So, copying spec sheets from search engines or any of the websites will always harm your business.
-So if you are serious about your business hire professionals and stop taking a shortcut.
+A garment measurement sheet is not the same as an Excel sheet used for reporting or statistical analysis.
+It plays a vital role in the apparel industry.
+The garment measurement chart is an important document that directly affects the production of your collection.
+Hence, it is crucial to seek the expertise of skilled pattern designers when developing the garment specification sheet.
+Students and technical designers should dedicate time to researching how to create an accurate spec sheet, as it is considered the most essential operational specification in the apparel industry.
+Copying spec sheets from search engines or other websites can harm your business.
+If you are genuinely committed to your business, it is advisable to hire professionals and avoid taking shortcuts.

 You may also like to see